ZahidP/fb-checkins/readme.md

 ## Facebook Checkin Predictions

-### Thoughts on Attributes of the Problem
+### Data
+- ~27 million rows
+- Features: X, Y, Accuracy, Time
+- Outcome Variable: Place Id

-First off, we are dealing with a highly multiclass classification problem.
+We are dealing with a highly multi-class classification problem.
 In this case, (without breaking it up into subproblems) we would have one vs MANY classification (one vs x hundred-thousand).

 #### Breaking Down the Problem
 So one of our first challenges is to make this more manageable by breaking it down in a meaningful way.
-**Grid**
+- **Grid**
-The first, and perhaps most intuitive way, is to break down the problem as a grid.
+   - The first, and perhaps most intuitive way, is to break down the problem as a grid.
 This is because we understand that x,y coordinates are somewhat of a natural cutoff for certain locations.
 Although, certain place_ids, may appear in multiple locations (maybe due to multiple locations or just mistakes in checking in).
 But I'm going to go out on a limb here and say that initially we can fairly assume that location plays a very important part in where you have checked into.
-**Time**
+- **Time**
-We can perhaps further subset the problem by time.
+   - We can perhaps further subset the problem by time.
 Day of the week, hour etc.
-**Accuracy**
+- **Accuracy**
-Again, we may find that problems of accuracy less than a certain cutoff require an entirely different model than those with higher accuracy.
+   - Again, we may find that problems of accuracy less than a certain cutoff require an entirely different model than those with higher accuracy.
-**Number of Occurrences**
+- **Number of Occurrences**
-We have filtered out any places that have appeared 3 or less times from the dataset of 15 million.
+   - We have filtered out any places that have appeared 3 or less times from the dataset of 15 million.
-Perhaps a different model can be trained on these infrequent places.
-Otherwise we are resigned to getting these wrong.
--- Nevermind this is stupid, the test set obviously can't capture this information.

 Now, in terms of decision trees and random forests, we see that our classifier is kind of doing this anyway.
 So once our problem is broken down to a manageable size, it may not be necessary to subset the problem further, since this information may be captured by our model.